Can You Buff & Polish Any Metal Surface With an Angle Grinder?

 The most popular method for making metal surfaces like new again involves getting your mitts on an abrasive flap disc for your angle grinder.
 Such a disc allows you to constructively polish metal or even stainless steel and is ideal for those who are just looking to remove rough edges and unsightly metal burrs.

-These abrasive flap discs are made from zirconia abrasive ribbon and are a brilliant cost-effective option that majority of metalworkers and DIYers use.
+These abrasive flap discs are made from zirconia abrasive ribbon and are a brilliant cost-effective option that the majority of metalworkers and DIYers use.

 Depending on the condition of your metal or stainless steel material and what you plan on using it for, you could just opt for the finer finishing disc.
-Felt polishing flap discs are typically used in the final stages of polishing and when utilizes correctly, they provide a fantastic high gloss mirror-finish.
+Felt polishing flap discs are typically used in the final stages of polishing and when utilizes correctly, they provide a fantastic high gloss mirror finish.

-The only downside to felt discs is that they're not the best bang for your buck as they're made from wood material.
+The only downside to felt discs is that they’re not the best bang for your buck as they’re made from wood material.
+When it comes to cutting and grinding with wood related materials, there are some obvious durability concerns.

 So, let’s cover the exact steps necessary for you to productively polish the Christmas stuffing out of any metal material.